 Delve into the interdisciplinary study of American culture as you investigate the socio-historical legacy of the United States through the lenses of the arts, history, literature, pluralism and public history.

 American Studies – Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.)

 Montana State’s American Studies graduate program allows master’s and doctoral students to delve into the history and culture of the United States with a special focus on the American West.
 Candidates can choose to study fields such as American Arts, American History, American Literature, American Pluralism or Public History.
 MSU’s unique Rocky Mountain setting provides candidates with pioneering research opportunities at such sites as the Museum of the Rockies in Bozeman, Yellowstone National Park and the Buffalo Bill Center of the West in Cody, Wyoming.

-Research in the American Studies department can take the shape of collecting oral histories, such as the stories of veterans as part of the MSU Veteran History and Arts Initative, in conjunction with Veteran History and Arts Initative director Marcus "Doc" Cravens and associate professor of history Molly Todd.
+Research in the American Studies program can take the shape of collecting oral histories, such as the stories of veterans as part of the MSU Veteran History and Arts Initative, in conjunction with Veteran History and Arts Initative Director Marcus "Doc" Cravens.

 Ivan Doig Center